WallarooLabs/wally/book/getting-started/macos-setup.md

 You can then click “Install” to download and install Xcode Command Line Tools.

-## Installing Homebrew
+## Installing a package manager, Homebrew

 Homebrew is used for easy installation of certain packages needed by Pony.

 Instructions for installing Homebrew can be found [on their website](http://brew.sh/).
+This book assumes that you use the default installation directory, `/usr/local`.
+If you choose an alternate installation directory, please configure your shell's `PATH` environment variable as needed.

+**NOTE:** For users of the MacPorts package manager, we strongly recommend *not* using MacPorts.
+It is extremely difficult to install correctly the compiler toolchain required by Wallaroo using only MacPorts.

 ## Installing git

-If you do not already have Git installed, install it via homebrew:
+If you do not already have Git installed, install it via Homebrew:

 ```bash
 brew install git